haskellcg/Company_Notes/trill_protocol_rfc5556_part_1.md

   Note that this equivalence is not required; a soluyion may act as if an IEEE 802.1 hub, or may not have a corresponding equivalent link layer component at all.

 ### 3.8.
 Optimizations
+  There are a number of optimizations that may be applied to TRILL solutions.
+These must be applied in a way that does not affect functionality as a tradeoff for increase performance.
+Such optimizations may address broadcast and multicast frame distribution, VLAN support, and snooping of ARP and IPv6 neighbor discovery.

+  In addition, there maybe optimizations which make the implementation of a TRILL solution easier than roughly equivalent existing bridge devices.
+For example, in many bridged LANs, there are topologies such that central bridges which have both a greater volume of traffic flowing through them as well as traffic to and from a larger variety of end station than do non-core bridges.
+Thus means that such core bridges need to learn a large number of end station addresses and need to do lookups based on such addresses very rapidly.

+  This might require large high speed content addressable memory making implementation of such core bridges difficult.
+Although a TRILL solution need not provide such optimizations, it may reduce the need for such large, high speed content addressable memories or provide other similar optimizations.

 ### 3.9.
 Internet Architecture Issues

 ## 4. Applicability